Celebrating International Women’s Day in 2018, hear how Amicus support women at work.

 We take the time to get to know our clients and their company’s values to see how to best align who we are, with who you are.
 After all, the work environment journey is often not a short one and our goal is to be your trusted support - and you - our client for life.

 On International Women’s Day, we thought there’s never been a better time to celebrate our family values, our equal opportunity employment and the value and appreciation shown to the women of Amicus.

 Amicus has a number of senior female leaders and department heads across our company and we offer an above average and specialised maternity leave, paternity leave and return to work program for our Amicus new Mums.

 We offer our female staff who have been with Amicus for 12 months an extra paid month’s leave, the longer your tenure the more months full pay we offer, in addition to Government Paid leave.
 We have a special return to work program to make life a little bit easier to get back into the swing of things including 5 additional flexible leave days and a stay in touch program.

 Amicus is proudly more than just an equal opportunity employer.
 We are a family of friends who go above to support our family values and our female staff to return to work after their maternity leave.
-In 2018, women should be supported and empowered to continue their career and self-fulfilment through their work and interests, and families who can sustain living on one income are in the minority.
+Women should be supported and empowered to continue their career and self-fulfillment through their work and interests, and families who can sustain living on one income are in the minority.
 As a great place to work, we actively avoid making one of the most exciting and rewarding life events something to be stressed about or hidden.

-Recently team member Megan Greig was supported by Amicus' Greentime initiative to be a guest speaker at a luncheon for her High School, championing women in business to the St Catherines class of 2018.
+Recently team member Megan Greig was supported by Amicus' Greentime initiative to be a guest speaker at a luncheon for her High School St Catherines, championing women in business to the graduating class of 2018.